nih-cfde/2023-april-all-hands-meeting/docs/index.md

 Bethesda, MD 20814 <br/>
 [Google Maps](https://goo.gl/maps/bYKJiKZeGnmywWCm8)

-Registration and hotel booking deadlines: February 24th, 2023.

-## Registration
+## Registration: Closed

 Please fill out [this form](https://forms.gle/G7SEEcJdjZozbUUg6) to register your intent to attend.
+Registration deadline: March 18

 The safety of CFDE attendees is a top priority.
 Attendees are expected to adhere to [Code of Conduct](https://nih-cfde.github.io/2023-april-all-hands-meeting/CODEOFCONDUCT/) and are strongly encouraged to follow these [COVID-19 precautions](https://nih-cfde.github.io/2023-april-all-hands-meeting/COVID/).

 ## Booking hotel rooms

 Please use [this link](https://www.hilton.com/en/book/reservation/deeplink/?ctyhocn=WASBAUP&groupCode=CF4&arrivaldate=2023-04-03&departuredate=2023-04-06&cid=OM,WW,HILTONLINK,EN,DirectLink&fromId=HILTONLINKDIRECT) to book hotel rooms at the Bethesdan for the dates of the meeting.
+Booking deadline: February 24th, 2023.

 ## Draft Agenda